-The above-mentioned criteria concerning the driver performance may be adjusted or other criteria added if deemed necessary by the SRO Sporting Board.
+The above-mentioned criteria concerning the driver performance may be adjusted or other criteria added if deemed necessary by the SRO Sporting Board during the season

-10.3.6 Monitoring of Derogations
+10.4.6 Monitoring of Derogations

 The performance of any drivers who have received a derogation will be monitored by the SRO Sporting Board.
 Derogations may be adjusted at any time without notice and will not be automatically renewed for subsequent events.